-5 The Council is the tier of local government responsible for the Parish.

-6 The Council consists of fifteen Councillors, elected every four years.

-In the event of a casual vacancy the Clerk will follow a statutory process that may result in either a by-election or in a co-option process to fill the vacancy.

-The Parish is within the District of West Berkshire, and thus within the local authority area of WBC.
+- 3 The Council is the tier of local government responsible for the Parish. - 4 Subject to any vacancies, the Council consists of fifteen Councillors, elected every four years. - In the event of a casual vacancy the Clerk will follow a statutory process that may result in either a by-election or in a co-option process to fill the vacancy. - The Parish is within the District of West Berkshire, and thus within the local authority area of WBC.
 WBC is a first-tier, unitary, authority responsible for the full range of local government services, such as education, transport, planning, social care, waste, trading standards, council tax collection, housing, and licensing.